lun-4/jose/doc/events.md

 ### `on_message`
  * Called when any messages go into jose, but no commands
+ * When called, receives a `discord.Message` object

 ### `any_message`
  * Called when any messages go into jose, including commands
+ * When called, receives a `discord.Message` object